 Why Eating Behind the Wheel Is So Distracting

-There are a whole lot of reasons why eating and driving is so dangerous.
-One major reason is that when you eat behind the wheel you are multitasking big time.
+There are many reasons why eating while driving is so dangerous.
+One major reason is that, when you eat behind the wheel, you are multitasking big time.
 You may not know just how little it takes for us to become unfocused while multitasking.
-(Spoiler alert.
-You’re not as good at it as you thought you were.)
+Here’s a quick multitasking exercise that can help you determine just how good you are.
+(Spoiler alert: you’re not as good at it as you thought you were.)

 Eating and driving almost always leads to driving without both hands on the steering wheel.
 Drivers must unwrap fast food items, apply sauce packets and condiments, clean up spills and crumbs, throw away trash, and more – all while trying to steer the car.

-Even if you bring your own food to eat in the car, you are most likely handling lunch boxes with zippers that get stuck or Tupperware with lids that won’t open.
+Even if you bring your own food to eat in the car, you may be handling lunch boxes with zippers that get stuck or Tupperware with lids that won’t open.
 Your hands are busy.
 But not busy doing what they should be doing, which is driving.

-If your hands are off the wheel when you’re eating, your eyes probably are too.
+If your hands are off the wheel when you’re eating, your eyes probably are, too.
 What happens when a pickle falls off your burger?
-Our eyes (and hands) are trying to find that pickle instead of trying to stay on our side of the road.
+Our eyes (and hands) are trying to find that pickle instead of trying to keep our car on our side of the road.
 And chances are your mind is not on your driving at all at this point.
 It is on that pickle.

-With your eyes off the road, you most likely will not notice changes in road patterns or road conditions, road signs and warning signs, or even other drivers who may be trying to find their own pickle while driving.
+With your eyes off the road, you can easily miss changes in road patterns or road conditions, road signs and warning signs, or even other drivers who may be trying to find their own pickle while driving.

 Slower Reaction Times

-One university study found that drivers’ reaction times when eating dropped by over 40% compared to their non-distracted counterparts.
+One university study, entitled ‘Two Hands Better Than One,’ found that drivers’ reaction times when eating increased by 44%, compared to their non-distracted counterparts.
+(And by increased, we mean got slower.)

 Passengers With Food